skills/introduction-to-codeql/README.md

 <details id=X>
 <summary><h2>Finish</h2></summary>

-_Congratulations friend, you've completed this course!_ 🥇
+_Congratulations friend, you've completed this course!_ 🏆

-Here's a recap of all the tasks you've accomplished in your repository:
+Here's a recap of all the tasks you accomplished in your repository:
   - Enabled CodeQL on your repository
-  - CodeQL scanned the code in your repository and notified us of a couple SQL injection vulenrabilities
+  - CodeQL scanned the code in your repository and notified us of two SQL injection vulenrabilities
   - We reviewed the findings, marked the findings as closed, and explored the audit trail
-  - Fixed your code and saw that the findings automatically closed out
+  - Fixed your code in the main branch and saw that the findings automatically closed out
-  - Introduced a new vulnerability
+  - Introduced a new vulnerability in a new branch
   - Created a pull request, and were notified of the vulnerability

 ### What's next?